 Describe other areas of your work:

 In addition to providing free English classes to migrant sex workers, we: support critical interventions around issues of migration, race, gender, sexuality and labour; participate in feminist and anti-racist campaigns; challenge victimizing anti-trafficking rhetoric; and are active in the struggle for rights of sex workers in the UK and globally.
-We believe the best way to challenge stigma, isolation and victimization is through sharing a collective voice.
-Therefore, we approach language teaching as knowledge sharing between equals and regard the ability to communicate as a fundamental tool to work in safer conditions, to organize/socialize, and to get our voices heard.
+We believe the best way to challenge stigma, isolation and victimisation is through sharing a collective voice.
+Therefore, we approach language teaching as knowledge sharing between equals and regard the ability to communicate as a fundamental tool to work in safer conditions, to organise/socialise, and to get our voices heard.